uk-gov-mirror/osgeouk.website/foss4guk2025/index.md

 Here are all the details:

 * The programme is out!
-There are 53 talks and workshops across two days and four rooms, [check it out here](https://uk.osgeo.org/foss4guk2025/programme/)
+There are over 50 talks and workshops across two days and four rooms, [check it out here](https://uk.osgeo.org/foss4guk2025/programme/)
-* Early Bird tickets are now all gone, but standard tickets at £110 are great value too - [register here now](https://www.eventbrite.co.uk/e/1335076522819?aff=oddtdtcreator).
-There's also a social event at £20, and £15 for a unique conference t-shirt
+* Tickets for the two days at £110 are great value, and there are now some day tickets available at £60 - [register here now](https://www.eventbrite.co.uk/e/1335076522819?aff=oddtdtcreator).
+There's also a social event at £20, and £15 for a unique conference t-shirt, available until 9th September only

 ## Social event at Canal Club

 We are organising a social event at the [Canal Club](https://www.canalclub.co.uk/) in the evening on October 1st.
 The club is next to Leeds Station which is about 10 minutes walk from Horizon Leeds.
 There will be a welcome drink and buffet at this networking event.
 Tickets for this event are £20 and can be selected as an optional extra through the Eventbrite registration for FOSS4G:UK 2025.